Skip to Main Content

 Next girl up

-writer: Maggie Volpi, Copy Editor
+writer: Maggie Volpi, Editor-in-Chief

 November 11, 2021

 To the brim \\ Stop supporting fast fashion.
 SHEIN is cheaply manufactured.
-Its low prices contribute to an influx of sales which in turn causes landfills to overfill.
+It's low prices contribute to an influx of sales which in turn causes landfills to overfill.

 Fast fashion dispassion

-writer: Maggie Volpi, Copy Editor
+writer: Maggie Volpi, Editor-in-Chief

 October 28, 2021